Sunburn and Sun Poisoning (cont.)

 - Do not spend too much time in the sun, especially in direct sunlight in the middle of the day.

-- Wear protective clothing such as long-sleeved shirts, hats with a large brim, and use sunscreen.
+- Wear protective clothing such as long-sleeved shirt, a hat with a large brim, and use sunscreen.

 - Drink water to keep hydrated while spending time in the sun.

-Once sunburn occurs, there are sunburn remedies that can help with treating sunburn symptoms.
+Once sunburn occurs, there are sunburn remedies that can help with treating the itching and burning sunburn symptoms.
 These include:

 - Apply dampened cloths or compresses to reduce the heat and lessen the pain

-- Soak in a bathtub of plain, soap-free water (soap can irritate the burn).
+- Soak in a bathtub of tepid, plain, soap-free water (soap can irritate the burn).